juliogomez/devops/README.md

 Okteto does everything for you and in a __completely transparent way!__

-Developers can now easily test how their software changes behave when deployed as containers-based microservices in the real production kubernetes environment... without even knowing that Docker and kubernetes are there!
+Developers can now easily test how their software changes behave when deployed as containers-based microservices in the real production kubernetes environment... without even knowing what Docker and kubernetes are!

 Once you get over this overwhelming and amazing experience, you may disable your cloud native environment by pressing `Ctrl+C` and then `Ctrl+D` in your terminal window.
 From there you can remove your deployment and replace it with the original one, with: